biot-med/gen2_adherence_plugin/README.md

 # BioT's Adherence Plugin

 The solution is be composed of 2 plugins.
-The first plugin will be executed upon session completion/update and update the last session timestamp of patient attribute.
+The first "Last Session Tracker" plugin, will be triggered upon session completion/update, and update the last session timestamp of patient attribute.
-The second plugin, of type Adherence Alert, will run periodically and get all the patients that did not complete a session in the last X days.
-Then it will create an alert for each one.
+The second "Adherence Alert" plugin, will be executed periodically and get all the patients that did not complete a session in the last X days.
+Then it will create an alert for each patient.
+Both plugins are deployed under the same function code.
+When the wrapper function is executed it would trigger the appropriate plugin according to the context.
+BioT notification would trigger the "Last Session Tracker" plugin.
+The scheduler will trigger the "Adherence Alert" plugin.

 [Read here](https://docs.biot-med.com/docs/biot-plugins) about BioT plugins.